ABucin/log-visualizer/README.md

 Pre-requisites:

-* Java 6 SE or higher
+* Java 6 EE or higher
 * Apache Tomcat 7.0.26 or higher
 * Mozilla Firefox 13.0.1 or higher